 Coffee Circus is a small specialty coffee bar close to the sea .
 They have all kinds of vegan types of milk like for example oat, soy, almond and coconut.

-This little fishing village is not the prettiest town, but these colourful fishing boats in the blue water are an attractive sight.
+The little fishing village of Marsaxlokk is not the prettiest town, but these colourful fishing boats in the blue water are an attractive sight.
 We arrived here on a December morning by public bus from Valletta and we experienced a very quiet and relaxed harbour as there were only a handful of other tourists.
 Local fishing men were trying to catch some fish, fixing their nets or repairing their boats.
 Life seemed very calm over here at this time of year.

 Marsaxlokk is the place to go to if you like to eat fresh fish.